What was known as Café Buonaro’s for more than two decades has re-opened as Bella Familia.

-Genovise, who isn’t related to the Buonaro family but fondly calls original owner Ron Buonaro “Uncle Ronnie,” says family is not always about blood.
-“This family goes way back,” he explains.
+Genovise, who isn’t related to the Buonaro family, fondly calls original owner Ron Buonaro “Uncle Ronnie.”
+He says family is not always about blood.
+“This family goes way back,” he says.

 “As a Chicago native, I look forward to getting to know the city and the people of Naperville, and serving them great Italian food, just like my Uncle Ronnie did,” Genovise says.

 In early December, Naperville resident and pharmacist Walter Sharshon opened the independently owned Easy Care Pharmacy at 1238 W. Ogden Ave., Naperville.
 He offers everything larger pharmacy chains do while maintaining a personalized apothecary touch.